backube/volsync/docs/usage/restic/index.rst

 The restore operation only needs to be performed once, so instead of using a cronspec-based schedule, a manual trigger is used.
 After the restore completes, the ReplicationDestination object can be deleted.

 .. note::
-   Currently, Scribe only supports restoring the latest backup.
+   Currently, VolSync only supports restoring the latest backup.
 However, older backups may be present in the repository (according to the retain parameters).
 Those can be accessed directly using the Restic utility plus the connection information and credentials from the repository Secret.